-- Identify a problem in your community and take action to make a difference.
+- Identify a problem in your community, analyze it, and take action to make a difference.

 - Support organizations bringing healthy food to communities that need it most, like these:

 - Wholesome Wave is a nonprofit that secures funding to double the value of food stamps when used to purchase fruits and vegetables.
 They’re serving more than 500,000 people and 1,400 farmer’s markets in 49 U.S. states (and counting!).
-Find out if they’re in your community, or make a donation, at wholesomewave.org.
+Find out if they’re in your community, or make a donation now.

 - Opportunity International provides microcredit loans to help millions of people worldwide start businesses and climb out of poverty.
 Ninety-five percent of their loans go to women, and they boast a 99% loan repayment rate.
 They have a vibrant agricultural loan portfolio that helps build food security and sustainability.